-The impact of massive neutrinos on 2-point statistics has been extensively studied in both configuration and Fourier space.
-Neutrinos are found to suppress the total matter and CDM power spectra below the free-streaming scale \citep{HuEisenstein98, Brandbyge10, Viel10, Castorina15, VillaescusaNavarro18}, to affect RSDs by inducing a scale dependence in the linear growth rate $f$ and by modifying the root mean square of galaxy peculiar velocities \citep{Marulli11, Verdiani25}, and to induce a scale-dependent bias even on large scales \citep{VillaescusaNavarro14, Castorina14}.
-From $N$-body simulations, \citet{Castorina14} and \citet{Verdiani25} proved, respectively, that the linear bias depends solely on the variance of the CDM field (the so-called universality in the CDM component), and RSDs in the linear regime are better described by assuming that the halo velocity field is unbiased with respect to the CDM velocity field only.
-Also, the imprints of massive neutrinos have been studied by cross-correlating cosmic voids and CMB lensing \citep{Vielzeuf23}.
-In addition to small scales, the impact of neutrinos has also been investigated at the scales of baryon acoustic oscillations \citep[BAO;][]{Peloso15, Parimbelli21}, recently focusing on systematics that may arise in neglecting neutrino masses in BAO reconstruction techniques \citep{NadalMatosas25}.
+The effect of massive neutrinos on two-point statistics has been extensively studied in configuration and Fourier space.
+Neutrinos are found to suppress the total matter and CDM power spectra below the free-streaming scale \citep{HuEisenstein98, Brandbyge10, Viel10, Castorina15, VillaescusaNavarro18}, to affect RSDs by inducing a scale dependence in the linear growth rate $f$ and by modifying the root mean square of galaxy peculiar velocities \citep{Marulli11, Verdiani25}, and to induce a scale-dependent bias even at large scales \citep{VillaescusaNavarro14, Castorina14}.
+From $N$-body simulations, \citet{Castorina14} and \citet{Verdiani25} proved, respectively, that the linear bias depends solely on the variance of the CDM density field (the so-called universality in the CDM component), and RSDs in the linear regime are better described by assuming that the halo velocity field is unbiased with respect to the CDM velocity field alone.
+The imprints of massive neutrinos were also studied through the reconstruction of cosmic microwave background (CMB) secondary anisotropies and their cross-correlation with CMB lensing and weak lensing signals \citep{Carbone16}, as well as through the cross-correlation of cosmic voids and CMB lensing \citep{Vielzeuf23}.
+The effect of neutrinos has also been investigated at the scales of baryon acoustic oscillations \citep[BAO;][]{Peloso15, Parimbelli21}, recently focusing on systematics that may arise in neglecting neutrino masses in BAO reconstruction techniques \citep{NadalMatosas25}.